automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-The Document subclass defines two additional helper methods: `storeModelUpdates()` and `getModelUpdates` to provide a convenient interface point for later updates from synchornization, merging files, or updates to from SwiftUI views.
+The Document subclass defines two additional helper methods: `storeModelUpdates()` and `getModelUpdates()` to provide a convenient interface point for changes to the Automerge document from synchronization, merging files, or updates to from SwiftUI views.

 ```swift
 /// Updates the Automerge document with the current value from the model.